 Thailand offers great value as an international market, with its robust economy and massive population.
 However, this also means one brand must compete with thousands of others.
 Marketers in Thailand already know how to navigate this stream, creating dynamic and unique advertisements of their own.
 But, for a new brand entering this market, making an entrance can be a problem.

 In this article, we listed the up and coming marketing trends in Thailand that you have to watch out for.
-The list includes variations of influencer marketing, video content marketing, Thai collectivist and humor culture, as well as the use of Club House.
+The list includes variations of influencer marketing, video content marketing, as well as Thai collectivist and humor culture.
 We hope this list has given you insight on how to go on about your next campaign.

 AJ Marketing | Unlock the Power of Influence